cornershopcreative-archive/plugin_widget-menuizer/readme.txt

 In the upper right corner of your window, click on 'Screen Options' and make sure the Sidebars box is checked.

+= How can I create a sidebar specifically for use in a menu that doesn't appear elsewhere in my theme?
+All my theme's sidebars are used elsewhere. =

+Now with version 0.6 of Widget Menuizer, when you go to *Appearance > Widgets*, you have the option to "Add a New Sidebar."
+Use the form to create as many new sidebar regions as you want, which you can then insert into your menus like any other sidebars.

 == Screenshots ==

 1. After installation and activation, "Sidebars" should appear as an option in the menu management screen.